-Florida Agricultural and Mechanical University Regulation
+Florida Agricultural and Mechanical University

-1.019 University Code of Conduct.
+1.019 University Code of Conduct (Substantial Rewrite)

-As members of the Florida A&M University (University) community, all faculty, staff, students, members of the Board of Trustees, University officers and affiliates are responsible for sustaining the highest ethical standards of professional conduct and integrity for this institution, and for the broader community in which we function.
+(1) Preamble.
+As members of the Florida Agricultural and Mechanical University (University) community, all faculty, staff, students, members of the Board of Trustees, University officers and affiliates are responsible for sustaining the highest ethical standards of professional conduct and integrity for this institution, and for the broader community in which we function.
 We share responsibility for this institution and for its enterprises.
-The University's Strategic Plan outlines the core values we hold as essential to responsible professional behavior. which include: integrity, accountability, innovation, and inclusion.
-The ethical principles espoused by the Florida Code of Ethics for Public Officers and Employees in Chapter 112, Part III of the Florida Statutes (Code of Ethics), reinforce our commitment to the University's values.
-Adherence by trustees, officers, faculty, staff, student employees, contractors and others acting on behalf of the University, to the standards set forth in this Code of Conduct is an integral part of the University's goal of attracting quality students, faculty, and staff, while ensuring a safe and healthy environment for all members of the campus community.
-Further, the University supports and encourages a full and open discourse and the robust exchange of ideas and perspectives.
-While the University upholds these freedoms, the University will not permit speech, expression, or assembly that advocates lawlessness and/or violence, or restrains, disrupts, or interferes with activities of members of the University community, whether by physical force or intimidation.
-The Code of Conduct outlines behavioral standards for members of the University community and for those acting on behalf of the University.
+The University's mission outlines the values we hold as essential to responsible professional behavior, which include: integrity, openness, respect and fairness in dealing with others.
+The ethical principles espoused by the Florida Code of Ethics for Public Officers and Employees in Chapter 112, Part III of the Florida Statutes (Code of Ethics), reinforce our commitment to the University's mission.
+Therefore, adherence by trustees, officers, faculty, staff, student employees, contractors and others acting on behalf of the University to the standards set forth in this Code of Conduct is an integral part of the University's goal of attracting quality students, faculty and staff, as well to ensure a safe and healthy environment for all members of the campus community.
+The Code of Conduct outlines standards for members of the University community and for those acting on behalf of the University.

-- (1) Applicability.
+- (2) Applicability.
 This Code of Conduct applies to the following members of the University community: a) faculty, staff, and students who are paid for working for the University; b) Board of Trustees; c) consultants, vendors and contractors and other individuals using University resources or facilities, or receiving funds administered by the University; and d) individuals who perform services for the University as volunteers and who assert an association with the University.
-Any reference to members of the University community as provided in this regulation shall refer to the above referenced persons. - (2) Compliance with Laws and University Rules and Policies.
-Per Section 1012.80, Florida Statutes, members of the University community shall comply with the applicable standards, policies, rules, regulations and state and federal laws that govern and guide their work.
+Any reference to members of the University community as provided in this regulation shall refer to the above referenced persons. - (3) Compliance with Laws and University Rules and Policies.
+Per 1012.80, Fla.

+Stat., members of the University community shall comply with the applicable standards, policies, rules, regulations and state and federal laws that govern and guide their work.
 The University promotes ongoing and open communication at all levels of the institution.
 As such, administrators, supervisors and managers are responsible for supporting and monitoring compliance.
-Members of the University community have an obligation to report any behavior that they believe is unethical or in violation of state or federal law, regulations, or university policies.
-See Section 17 of this Regulation for reporting options. - (3) Disruptive Conduct.
-The University strives to maintain an environment in which members of the University community treat each other with dignity and respect.
-University Regulation 10.111 prohibits individuals from acting intentionally to impair, interfere with, or obstruct the orderly conduct, processes and functions of the University.
-This includes substantially disrupting a student's, employee's, or the University's performance, opportunities or benefits. - (4) Conflicts of Interest and Commitment.
-Faculty and staff of the University owe their primary professional allegiance to the University and its mission.
-The University has an obligation to internal and external stakeholders to use their resources responsibly and, where required, for designated purposes.
+Members of the University community have an obligation to report any behavior of which they become aware that is unethical or in violation of state or federal law, regulations, or university policies. - (4) Conflicts of Interest and Commitment.
+Faculty and staff of the University owe their primary professional allegiance to the University and its mission to engage in education, scholarship and research.
+The University has obligations to parents and students, government, external organizations, and donors to use their resources responsibly and, where required, for designated purposes.
 Thus, all officers, faculty, principal investigators, staff, student employees and others acting on behalf of the University hold positions of trust, and the University expects them to carry out their responsibilities with the highest level of integrity and ethical behavior.
-Outside activities are defined as any employment or activities entered into in addition to an individual's employment at the University, that utilize the knowledge, skills, abilities or expertise the individual uses to carry out their University duties.
-Outside activities, including any interest, obligation, or relationship that could potentially be, or appear to be, in conflict with the interests of the University, including those of immediate family members, must be disclosed to the University immediately so it can be managed appropriately.
-Conflicts of interest can often be managed to eliminate the risk of damage to the University, but only if they are promptly disclosed.
+In order to protect the University's mission, members of the University community with private or other professional or financial interests in addition to their primary responsibilities with the University must disclose those interests in compliance with the University's conflict of interest policies (including University Regulations 6.002 and 10.122) and the Code of Ethics.